dekuNukem/ATX4VC/device_specific/og_mac.md

 If not, you can adjust it while melting that single pin.
 Once happy, solder the rest of the pins.

-I would suggest starting from shortest component to tallest.
-That would be 3.96mm female header -> fuse holder -> 0.1 inch headers -> terminal block -> fan header -> ATX connector -> 11-pin power connector.
+It's a good idea to start from shortest component to tallest.

 Make sure the solder melts properly and wets both the pin and pad to prevent cold solder joints, especially on thicker power pins.